 While you are drawing you will have to pay attention to the small details that make your model unique, a way to translate whatever it is you are drawing to the canvas without it losing its shape, it’s personality and it’s emotions.
 You will have to look beyond what you already know of any given subject, you may be drawing your pet, your house or a loved one that you know better than the palm of your hand, but even those very familiar subjects will have details that you had never seen before if you didn’t start drawing them.
 From those fine lines of expression on your SO, to that small speck of dirt on the side of your house, all those little, dismissive details become the personality and history of your model, allowing you to see far more than you would normally have, improving your perception of the world, allowing you to see things in a different light, reminding you that you can never look hard enough, that everything, every person, every memory, every problem, has a lot of unique details and layers that make them different from everything else, and by being able to see them, you will be able to understand them better and appreciate them much more.

 5. It’s fun!

 This may be the most important point of all.
-Making art is creative, productive, relaxing and improves your self awereness, but most of all, it’s fun!
+Making art is creative, productive, relaxing and improves your self-awareness, but most of all, it’s fun!

 That’s right, you deserve to have some fun, just enjoy your time with yourself, or share your hobbies and skills with others; invite your friends over for a fun afternoon of painting and tea, or relax even more with a cup of wine, and let your creativity roam free!

-I hope this article has picked your interest on the ever expanding world of drawing.
+I hope this article has picked your interest in the ever-expanding world of drawing.
 If you don’t know where to start, don’t worry, soon I’ll be posting a few guides to help you get going!